clearos-packages/clearsync/README.md

 run in the foreground and also emits additional debug-level messages.
 The PID will not be saved when running in this mode.

+If you need to examine the contents of a plugin's saved state file, call the clearsyncd binary with the -D, (--dump-state) option and pass the filename of the binary state file.
+Because the data-types are unknown to clearsyncd, the value of the key will be printed in hexadecimal.

 vi: textwidth=79 syntax=txt